wjakob/nanobind/docs/ndarray.rst

            dlpack::dtype dtype = nb::dtype<Scalar>(),
            int32_t device_type = nb::device::cpu::value,
            int32_t device_id = 0) { .. }

-If no ``strides`` parameter is provided, the implementation will assume a C-style ordering.
-Both ``strides`` and ``shape`` will be copied by the constructor, hence the targets of these pointers don’t need to remain valid following the call.

 The ``owner`` parameter can be used to keep another Python object alive while the ndarray data is referenced by a consumer.
 This mechanism can be